How Not to Create a Capsule Wardrobe

 Even better is to create a capsule wardrobe from a master list of essential items that you've thought about and know work best for your style and life.
 Then the only time you need to shop is when you have to replace a staple that's on this list.

-With the exception of groceries, general household items, and the occasional unexpected or special situation that calls for a sporadic new purchase, I schedule major shopping initiatives at the beginning of each quarter (four times a year corresponding with seasonal changes).
+With the exception of groceries, general household items, and the occasional unexpected or special situation that calls for a sporadic new purchase, try to schedule major shopping initiatives at the beginning of each quarter (four times a year corresponding with seasonal changes).

-I refer to my list and then go through the process of eliminating things I don't really want or need, determining new things I want or need, and prioritizing based on my budget.
-I then buy solely what ends up left on the list.
+Then refer to your list and go through the process of eliminating things you don't really want or need, determining new things you want or need, and prioritizing based on you budget.
+Finally, only purchase solely what ends up left on the list.

 When you schedule your shopping excursions they become important events that you can thoughtfully prepare for vs. a bunch of random one-off impulse buys.